elegant-scipy/elegant-scipy/markdown/ch1.markdown

 expression dataset: normalization between samples (columns) and normalization between genes (rows).

-### Between samples
+### Between Samples

 For example, the number of counts for each individual can vary substantially in RNAseq experiments.
 Let's take a look at the distribution of expression counts over all the genes.
-First we will sum the rows to get the total counts of expression of all genes for each individual, so we can just look at the variation between individuals.
+First, we will sum the columns to get the total counts of expression of all genes for each individual, so we can just look at the variation between individuals.
 To visualize the distribution of total counts, we will use kernel density estimation (KDE), a technique commonly used to smooth out histograms because it gives a clearer picture of the underlying distribution.

 Before we start, we have to do some plotting setup (which we will do in every chapter).
-See "A quick note on plotting" for details about what each line of code below does.
+See "A quick note on plotting" for details about each line of the following code.

 ```python
 # Make all plots appear inline in the Jupyter notebook from now onwards